-How to password protect a PDF (PC)
+How to password protect a PDF in Windows

 Password Protecting a PDF on a Windows machine isn’t as easy as you might expect.
-Although premium programs such as Microsoft Word and Adobe Acrobat can handle the task with ease, Windows doesn’t offer a freemium tool for doing so in the way Mac OS X does.
-Fortunately, you can always opt for the 30-day trial of Adobe Acrobat or utilize a third-party application such as PDFMate PDF Merger.
-The latter may not look pretty, but it still manages to provide a simple means for password protecting a PDF without having to spend an upwards of $15 a month for more robust utilities.
+Although premium programs such as Microsoft Word and Adobe Acrobat can handle the task with ease, Windows doesn’t offer an out-of-the-box tool for doing so in the way Mac OS X and the forthcoming MacOS does.
+Fortunately, you can always opt for the 30-day trial of Adobe Acrobat, or utilize a third-party application such as PDFMate PDF Merger.
+The latter may not look pretty, but unlike Acrobat, it doesn’t cost $15 a month.

-Step 3: Click the File menu again when viewing the open document, followed by Properties and Security.
+Step 3 — Click the File menu again when viewing the open document, followed by Properties and Security.

-Step 4: Click the drop-down menu to the right of Security Method, then select Password Security from the resulting list of options.
+Step 4 — Click the drop-down menu beside Security Method, then select Password Security from the list of resulting list of options.

 Step 5: A window should appear prompting you for a password.
-Check the box beside Require a password to open the document and enter your desired password into the corresponding text field.
-Considering you’re sending this password out to others, it’s probably best to choose one that you don’t use for other services.
+Check the box beside Require a password to open the document and enter your desired password in the corresponding text field.
+Considering you’re sending this password to others, it’s probably best to choose one that you don’t use for other services.
 Recent versions of Adobe will even rate how difficult your password will be to guess, so try to pick a password that gets a strong rating, one that includes a combination of lower-case letters, capitalization, and numbers.

 Password protecting a PDF document isn’t necessarily a catch-all.
 The Document Security menu of Adobe Acrobat, for instance, will additionally allow you to password protect certain tasks such as editing and printing.
-Below is a brief rundown on how you can enable such features in Adobe Acrobat.
+Below is a brief rundown on how you can enable said features in Adobe Acrobat.

-Step 1: Open the PDF document as you would normally and access the Security panel as previously outlined.
+Step 1 — Open the PDF document as you would normally and access the Security panel as previously outlined.

-Step 2: Select Change Settings to access the Password Security menu.
+Step 2 — Select Change Settings to access the Password Security menu.
 From there, check the box beside Restrict editing and printing… and enter a password in the box to the right of Change Permissions Password.

 Here’s an overview of the available editing limitations.